Submissions

 Research articles are manuscripts that detail systematic, formal research studies (such as pilot studies, case studies, interview surveys, or survey studies) on topics of interest to technical and professional communication administrators, scholars and teachers.

-Article should be 8,000-10,000 words.
 Topics of interest include, but are not limited to,

 • Program assessment